bsheldon/sombrajo/README.md

 > Sets / resets heatmap data, and repaints it where needed.
 Returns current collection details

 **refreshMap** (*entry_id_or_element = null, reset = false*)
-> Repaints heamtap if there are new elements present, or if reset flag set to true.
+> Repaints heatmap if there are new elements present, or if reset flag set to true.
 Otherwise, if an element argument is passed, it will limit repainting to that id/element

 **getEntryValue** (*entry_id_or_element*)
 > Returns value for a particular entry in the heatmap collection